oracle/macaron/README.md

 Apart from the main parameters listed above, you should choose the command to run, which requires other parameters.
 At the moment, Macaron has three commands.
 - `analyze`: analyze the SLSA level of a single repository.
-- `dump_defaults`: dump the default values in the output directory.
+- `dump-defaults`: dump the default values in the output directory.
-- `verify`: verify a provenance against a policy.
+- `verify-policy`: verify a Datalog policy.

 ### Obtaining the GitHub personal access token